reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-spring-java-config.md

 In this example, `@Configuration` sets up caching using EhCache, creating a cache named "employeesCache" that expires after an hour.
 This enhances the application’s responsiveness by reducing database queries.

+You can see it in action by running the `employeesAreSame()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/CacheConfigurationTest.java#L24).

 👉 You can learn caching in detail by going through our article [Implementing a Cache with Spring Boot](https://reflectoring.io/spring-boot-cache/).

 **3. Security Configuration with Spring Security:**